Skip to content

 Add JWT authentication to this project, including registration, login, and middleware.

-In a typical AI coding assistant, this would trigger a single LLM call.
-The model would try to write all the code at once — whether it works is partly luck and requires a fair amount of manual intervention and feedback.
+Under a typical Coding Agent’s working logic, this would trigger a single LLM call.
+The model would try to write all the code at once — the quality often depends on luck, often requiring significant manual intervention and feedback.

 In OMO, this command triggers an entire orchestration chain.
 Let’s see what happens behind the scenes.